Duisburg Hauptbahnhof: Deutsche Reichsbahn

-At the beginning of the 1930s, the station, which had been taken over Deutsche Reichsbahn in 1920 when it absorbed the Prussian State Railway, was extended and rebuilt to its present size.
+At the beginning of the 1930s, the station, which had been taken over by Deutsche Reichsbahn in 1920 when it absorbed the Prussian State Railway, was extended and rebuilt to its present size.
 The buildings have since been replaced.

 The still-existing entrance building of the station at Portsmouthplatz was built from 1931 to 1934 under the direction of the government architect Johannes Ziertmann (an architect at the railway division of Essen) and was considered one of the most modern station buildings of its time.
-It is comparable with the entrance buildings in Düsseldorf and Oberhausen, built in the same period.
+It is comparable with the entrance buildings in Düsseldorf, Königsberg (Pr.) and Oberhausen, built in the same period.
 The two sculptures at the front of a steel frame structure built for the ticket hall are by the Essen sculptor Joseph Enseling.
 The platform canopies were built with Vierendeel trusses and are structurally similar to the canopies at Düsseldorf Hauptbahnhof, which were scrapped in the 1980s, and follow the conceptually similar canopies of Darmstadt Hauptbahnhof built before the First World War.
 The Duisburg platform canopies were the first all-welded steel construction of this size.

 During the Second World War the station was heavily damaged in a heavy bombing attack on Duisburg by allied forces.